FFY00/ffy00.github.io/content/index.rst

 Python_
-    The Python programming language.
+    Python is one of the most popular programming languages.
 I maintain the `sysconfig`_ and `importlib`_ modules, and help out on miscellaneous stuff when I can.

 `Arch Linux`_
     A popular Linux distribution, where I am a packager.
-You can find a list of the package I maintain on the `package search page`_.
+You can find a list of the packages I maintain on the `package search page`_.

 libratbag_
-    A DBus daemon to configure input peripherals.
+    A DBus daemon to configure input peripherals (eg. mice, keyboards, etc.) on Linux.

 `pypa/build`_
     A Python package builder which implements `PEP 517`_.
 The project is